Your Money, Sorted. Free UK Financial Tools.

 What benefits am I entitled to in the UK?▾

 It depends on your income, savings, housing situation, health, and family circumstances.
-Use our free benefits calculator to get a personalised estimate in under 2 minutes.
+Use our free Benefits Calculator to get a personalised estimate in under 2 minutes — it covers Universal Credit, PIP, Child Benefit, Housing Benefit, Carer's Allowance and more.

-Do I need to pay tax on my side hustle?▾
+Do I need to pay tax on my side hustle income?▾

-If you earn more than £1,000 per year from a side hustle, you generally need to register for Self Assessment and may owe income tax and National Insurance.
-Use our side hustle tax calculator to see how much.
+If you earn more than £1,000 per year from a side hustle, you generally need to register for Self Assessment and may owe Income Tax and National Insurance.
+Use our Side Hustle Tax Calculator to see exactly how much — it covers Deliveroo, eBay, Etsy, Airbnb, Uber and more.

 How much is the UK personal allowance in 2026/27?▾